cheese-head/quotely/README.md

 # Quotely
-Quotely is an experemental Java project using gradle, picocli, and docker.
+Quotely is an experimental Java project using gradle, picocli, and docker.

 ## Building